Culture during the Cold War: Consumerism

 Historians debate whether the spread of American-style consumerism to Western Europe (and Japan) was part of the Cold War.
 Steigerwald reviews the debate by looking at the book Trams or Tailfins?
 Public and Private Prosperity in Postwar West Germany and the United States (2012) by Jan L. Logemann:

 In arguing that West Germany was not "Americanized" after the war, Logemann joins a long debate about American consumer capitalism's power, sweep, and depth of influence in the developed world through the second half of the twentieth century.
 In pointed contrast to Reinhold Wagnleitner's Coca-colonization and the Cold War (1994) and Victoria de Grazia's Irresistible Empire (2005), Logemann argues that, for all the noisy commentary, pro and con, about postwar Americanization, West Germans shaped their version of the affluent society according to deeply held and distinctly un-American values.
 Rather than a sweeping homogenization of the developed world, postwar affluence ran along "different paths to consumer modernity" ...
 Instead of the "consumer-as-citizen" (whom Lizabeth Cohen, in The Consumer's Republic [2003], defined as the main social type in postwar America), West Germans promoted the social consumer who practiced "public consumption," which Logemann defines as "the provision of publicly funded alternatives to private consumer goods and services in areas ranging from housing to transportation or entertainment" (p.
 5).

 The Freakonomics Radio podcast episode "How the Supermarket Helped America Win the Cold War (Ep.
 386)" explores the impact that the supermarket had and has on American culture, including the depth of policy decisions by the US Government that impacted agriculture, as well as serving a propaganda weapon against the Soviet Union.
+The role of makeup and the consumption of makeup played a role in society and propaganda, and in the conflict between capitalism and communism.

 Sports

-Cold war tensions between the US and the USSR were the backdrop of sports competitions, especially in hockey and in the Olympics of 1980 and 1984.
+Cold war tensions between the US and the USSR were the backdrop of sports competitions, especially in ice hockey, basketball, chess and the Olympic Games.